 The Clock Is Not Your Friend

-Here is the first thing you might share with struggling parents.
+Here is the first thing you might share with parents.
 If they wake up at night, they need to stop looking at the clock.
 Right now.

 Why?
 2 reasons.

 First, clock-watching creates anxiety.
-You check the time, realize it is 3 AM, and your brain immediately starts calculating.
+You check the time, realize it is 3 AM and your brain immediately starts calculating.
 “If I fall asleep right now, I’ll only get 4 hours.”
 Sound familiar?
 This thought spiral makes relaxation nearly impossible.

 So step one is to turn that clock around!
 Or better yet, put it in a drawer.